 Important Questions to Ask About When Forbearance Ends

 If your forbearance period is drawing to a close, you need to be informed and prepared for repayment so you don’t fall into further financial difficulty.
-These are important questions to ask your lender about your repayment options:
+These are important questions to ask your lender about your repayment options when your forbearance program ends:

 - Will you owe the entire unpaid amount in a lump sum at the end of the forbearance or deferment period, or at the end of the loan term?
 (Under the CARES Act, lenders cannot require borrowers to repay via lump sum at the end of a CARES forbearance period.)